-The Development Strategy for the Town Centre and Waterfront supports:
+The Development Strategy for the Town Centre and W

-- Mixed use development in the town centre and south of Castle Street; - Improvements to the Artizan Centre; - Improvements to the river frontage along Riverside Lane and rear of High Street with opportunities for night time uses overlooking the river, such as restaurants, cafes, etc. - Mixed use redevelopment of the Waterfront area predominantly for residential, retail, cafés and restaurant uses. - Town centre/waterfront living including at Sandpoint Marina and south of Castle Street. - Protection of Dumbarton Castle and its setting and support for access, parking and public realm improvements and a new visitor centre; - Improved pedestrian, public transport and vehicular access as well as links into and across the town centre, particularly to Dumbarton Central Railway Station: - Provision of a continual waterfront path and improvement of harbour walls at all waterfront development sites; and - Preserving and enhancing Dumbarton's built heritage.
+- Mixed use development in the Town Centre and - Improvements to the Artizan Centre; - Improvements to the river frontage along River Street with opportunities for night time uses ov restaurants, cafes, etc. - Mixed use redevelopment of the Waterfront are retail, cafés and restaurant uses. - Town Centre/waterfront living including at Sand Castle Street. - Protection of Dumbarton Castle and its setting and public realm improvements and a new visit - Improved pedestrian, public transport and vehic into and across the Town Centre, particularly to Station; - Provision of a continual waterfront path and imp all waterfront development sites; and - Preserving and enhancing Dumbarton's built he - Protecting and enhancing natural heritage and the integrity of the Inner Clyde Special Protectio Special Area of Conservation (SAC) or on the o overall integrity of the Site of Special Scientific